IntelliJ & Android Studio

 Install a JetBrains IDE if you don’t already have one.
 Choose one:

 - IntelliJ IDEA EAP (for early access to the latest Dart language features and IntelliJ functionality)

 Downloading the Dart SDK

 If you don’t already have the Dart SDK, install it.
-You can get it either by itself or by downloading the Flutter SDK, which (as of Flutter 1.21) includes the full Dart SDK.
+You can get it either by itself or by downloading the Flutter SDK, which includes the full Dart SDK.

 Configuring Dart support